cesumilo/Shell-Core/README.md

 ```

 ## Explanations:
-As you can see in the code above, we have several functions to make the module available with the core.
+As you can see in the code above, we have several functions to be compatible with the core.

 ### Functions:

 **Tools functions : (not mandatory)**

-1. *str_cmp* : compare two strings.
+1. *str_cmp* : compares two strings.
-2. *my_puterr* : print a string on the error output.
+2. *my_puterr* : prints a string on the error output.

 **Core functions : (make module available with pipes and redirections)**

-1. *pipe_management* : manage pipes in the son process.
+1. *pipe_management* : manages pipes in the son process.
-2. *pipe_management_parent* : manage pipes in the parent process.
+2. *pipe_management_parent* : manages pipes in the parent process.
-3. *manage_return* : manage the returned value by the son/parent process.
+3. *manage_return* : manages the returned value by the son/parent process.
-4. *redirection_management* : manage redirections in the son process.
+4. *redirection_management* : manages redirections in the son process.
-5. *redirection_management_close* : manage redirections in the parent process.
+5. *redirection_management_close* : manages redirections in the parent process.
-6. *signal_handler* : manage signals that are given by the son process.
+6. *signal_handler* : manages signals that are given by the son process.
-7. *signal_handler_parent* : manage signals in the parent process.
-For example if the son sends a *SEGSEGV* signal.
+7. *signal_handler_parent* : manages signals in the parent process.
+For example, the son sends a *SEGSEGV* signal.
-8. *check_signal* : print a message on the *STDOUT* if there is an error.
+8. *check_signal* : prints a message on the *STDERR* if there is an error.

 **System functions : (mandatory for pipes and redirections)**